anekimken/SSN_ImageAnalysis/README.md

 analysis_dir: /path/to/git/repo/
 data_dir: /path/to/raw/data/
 ```
 but using the actual paths for the data and code on your computer.
+Save it with the filename `config.yaml` in the base directory of the repo.

 ### Launch the conda environment and then spyder or jupyter notebook
-The conda environment should automatically be called SSN_analysis_env.
+The conda environment should automatically be called `SSN_analysis_env`.
 Launch it in a terminal:
 ```
 source activate SSN_analysis_env
 ```